alexr101/Angular-Shopping-Cart/README.md

 ###CSS

+All html tags are first normalized using "normalize.css" to create a uniform experience throughout browsers.

 I decided also break the sheets down into components.
 It made it easier to find stylesheets while developing.
 However this simple structure can make sheets pile up quick, and might make it hard to find them after a while.
 These can be divided into folders later.
 For example a folder named "Shopping Cart" for all the stylesheets of this module.
-"Payment" for checkout sheets etc.
+"Payment" for payment module sheets etc.

 ###Thanks!